Undistraction/default-template/README.md

 * README.md
 * rollup.config.js

+### Note

-Note: NPM seems to have an issue with including a file called `package.json` and silently fails to copy it and any remaining files in the `templates/` dir.
+* NPM seems to have an issue with including a file called `package.json` and silently fails to copy it and any remaining files in the `templates/` dir.
 To work around this and for clarity, all files in the `templates/` should use a `.template.` extension before any of their own extensions.
 This extension will be removed when the files are copied over.
+* NPM refuses to include the `.gitignore` in the `files` dir in the bundle.
+For the time being this must be copied manually.

 ## Install